 I never say to a client: “this is not a good photo”.
 Even if it is a messed photo or a blurry one.
 I say to the client; “Do you think you could have another photo, that could highlight X (the product)?”
 The following that in most cases happens is that the client asks more questions on how to deliver the photo (read the content).
 I have a client that said it will pay me to drive 300km to its place to take the photos… and I did.

 Most of them come from Word of Mouth.
 Yes, the ol’fashion way.
 For everyone that has a cousin, a friend, or a colleague at work and wants a side income or opening a business, there is a need for a web developer.
 And that’s me, or you in case you are also a web developer.

 Thank you.
 That’s it for this article.
-I hope you enjoyed reading it and found it of value you can follow me on Twitter or subscribe to my newsletter as I am trying to write an article per month and avoid spam.
+I hope you enjoyed reading it and found it of value you can connect with me on Twitter, LinkedIn or Subscribe to my newsletter as I am trying to write an article per month and avoid spam.